diepala/cantor/README.md

 * [TTC KS32](https://deskthority.net/wiki/TTC_KS32_series) (Cherry MX Low Profile Clones)
 * RedDragon MX Low profile (No data sheet available - these probably don't work?)

-This version _does not_ support
-* Cherry MX full size 3 pin, aka "[Plate mount](https://deskthority.net/wiki/Switch_mount)".
-(Only 2 good points of contact, so it's too wiggly.
-Would need a plate).
-* [Kailh Notebook "X" Scissor](http://www.kailh.com/en/Products/Ks/NotebookS/649.html) (CPG142501D02) The corner mounting holes conflict with Kailh V2 corner pin.
-That pin is not electrically relevent, but helps with orientation.
-Maybe add this in the future?
-* Cherry MX [Ultra low profile](https://www.cherrymx.de/en/cherry-mx/mx-ultra-low-profile/mx-ulp-click.html) (Too hard to find).

-All of these except the Choc V1s will use MX keycaps.
-MX keycaps are slightly larger than Choc V1 caps that are used in the original cantor so the layout has been adjusted accordingly.
-None of the routing has changed, so any Cantor V1.0 firmware will work with the board.

 * V1.1 (pcb/gerbers/Cantor_MXv1.1.zip) has been produced with JLCPCB and confirmed to work.
 This only supports choc v1, choc v2, and MX full size switches.
 When using full size cherry MX switches, the 5 pin is recommended because the center hole is enlarged to support Kailh Chocs, so the 3 pin full size cherry MX switch will be unstable.
 It's still workable, but you'll likely have a few tilted keys, or need to create a plate.
 * V1.3 Is a work in progress and has not been validated.
 This version has additonal key support.
 I threw in a piezo speaker too because, why not?